lphan/ML-Practices/18_Covid-19/README.md

 ANSWERING THE AD-HOC QUESTIONS via DESCRIPTIVE DATA ANALYTICS "How many, when, where and what happened?"

-that keep tracking the COVID-19 events progress in the World Update by Day, Weeks in the countries: CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA and in the World.
+that keep tracking the COVID-19 Events Progress
+Update by Day, Weeks in the countries: CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA and in the World.

 See files:
-> 18_Covid-19.ipynb: ipython notebook file contains information about the progress of covid-19 outbreak in the countries CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA updated by day
+> 18_Covid-19.ipynb: ipython notebook file contains information about the progress of covid-19 outbreak in the countries CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA updated by day.

-> 18_Covid-19_fatalities: ipython notebook file contains information about the number of fatalities due to covid-19 outbreak occurring in the countries  CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA updated by day
+> 18_Covid-19_fatalities: ipython notebook file contains information about the number of fatalities due to covid-19 outbreak occurring in the countries  CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA updated by day.

-> 18_Covid-19_recovered: ipython notebook file contains information about the number of recovered from covid-19 outbreak in the countries CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA updated by day
+> 18_Covid-19_recovered: ipython notebook file contains information about the number of recovered from covid-19 outbreak in the countries CHINA, GERMANY, ITALY, SOUTH KOREA, JAPAN, USA, AUSTRALIA updated by day.

-> 18_Covid-19_eu_asia: ipython notebook file contains information about the progress of covid-19 outbreak (total infection, fatalities, recovered) as comparision between 10 EU countries, the USA, and 10 ASIA countries
+> 18_Covid-19_eu_asia: ipython notebook file contains information about the progress of covid-19 outbreak (total infection, fatalities, recovered) as comparision between 10 EU countries, the USA, and 10 ASIA countries.

 > 18_Covid-19_byWeek: ipython notebook file contains information about the progress of covid-19 outbreak in the World, started from official recorded day 1 (22.01.2020).

-> 18_Covid-19_top10: ipython notebook file contains information that observing 10 countries sorted by day the most cases (Confirmed, Fatalities, Recovered)
+> 18_Covid-19_top10: ipython notebook file contains information that observing 10 countries sorted by day the most cases (Confirmed, Fatalities, Recovered) and their ratio with respect to the population.

 > config.ini: configuration file